Sonoma Forge Faucets

 The standard for faucet warranties in the U.S. is the "limited lifetime warranty" pioneered by Pfister and Moen.
 Sonoma's two year warranty on manufacturing defects is substantially below par and the sub-par warranty cost the company in our ratings.
 A faucet line this good deserves more confidence from its owners and more serious warranty support.
 The company is looking at the warranty from a bean counter's perspective — "How much will it cost us?".
 What it should be asking is "How much can it earn us?".

 A warranty can be a potentially powerful marketing tool that can be used to foster customer loyalty and improve sales.
 Moen. for example, uses its lifetime warranty and superb customer service as a major selling feature of its faucets (and other products), and it works.
 Moen customer loyality is legendary.
 But, that is not the way Sonoma views its warranty program, and it's myopia is almost certainly costing the company a big chunk of money.

 Customer support is excellent.
 The people who answer the phones are also the people who designed and engineered the faucets, and there is very little about the faucets they don't know.
 The company keeps a full line of parts, and those not immediately available can be acquired very quickly from AFCC, which has a full-scale parts support organization of its own.

-If you have had an experience with a Sonoma Forge faucet, — good, bad or indifferent — that you would like to share, please let us know or post a comment below.
+We are continuing to research the company.
+If you have experience with Sonoma Forge faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.